airqo-platform/AirQo-api/src/device-registry/docs/DEVICE_ONBOARDING_CLAIMING_AND_IMPORT_API_GUIDE.md

 **Q: Can any organisation member import devices or assign cohorts?**

-The device registry API does not enforce role-based restrictions internally.
-It is up to the frontend and auth-service to gate these actions behind role checks.
+There is no server-side role enforcement at any layer — the Nginx gateway only validates the JWT, and the device registry itself does not check roles.
+All role-based gating must be implemented in the frontend.
 In the vertex frontend, only users with an admin role for their organisation should see the import and cohort-assignment UI.

 ---